wxsday/php_fx/README.md

 # php_fx
-A simple php example &amp; mql 4 language
+A simple php example &amp;
+And a mql 4 language example;